annearbor/yogalicious/README.md

 # yogalicious
-A learning game yoga poses
+A learning game for yoga poses